FRACerqueira/PipeAndFilter/docs/apis/pipeandfilter.resultpipeline-1.md

 ### <a id="properties-pipeexception"/>**PipeException**

-The exception in condition or command pipe.
+The last exception in step (pipe,condition or task).

 ```csharp
 public Exception PipeException { get; }